 What is Easing Function?

 In reality, things almost never move at an unchanging speed.
-For example, when a bus comes to a stop, it slows down before a full stop.
-And when setting off again, it speeds up to a full speed.
+For example, when a bus comes to a stop, it slows down before a full stop; meanwhile, when setting off again, it speeds up to a full speed.
 Easing functions specify the speed at which a transition progresses over time.
-In other words, easing functions let a transition effect change speed over its duration, bringing life to animations.
+To put it in another way, easing functions let a transition effect change speed over its duration, thus bringing life to animations.

-By default, Saola Animate uses Linear easing to define a transition with the same speed.
-In other words, there is no acceleration from start to end.
+By default, Saola Animate uses Linear easing to define a transition with the same speed – no acceleration from start to end.
 For more dynamic movements, Saola Animate offers up to 40 timing functions.

 Note: You apply a timing function to control the speed of the transition.
 Therefore, if a segment contains no transition, the timing function will be disabled.
 To remove or create transition, right-click a segment and select the corresponding options.